Sam visits Seminary classes

 is 40 feet wide and 60 feet long.
 The fireplace was built out of

-it in three weeks with the help of 200 men.
-The logs were green and had not
+in three weeks with the help of 200 men.
+The logs were green and had

-When warm weather came, the walls shrank 1½ feet
+not been properly dried.
+When warm weather came, the walls shrank 1½

 Kevin, Bishop Jankiewicz, Kyle, Jon, Jessica, Megan, Andrea, Keegan and Steven